 Tomas Villalobos Moreno (b.
-1983 San Antonio, Texas).
-He earned his BFA from CalArts and his MFA from the University of California, San Diego.
-He was a SOMA Summer 2012 resident, Mexico City.
-His work has been exhibited throughout the United States and internationally at venues including the 1st Festival Del Bosque Germinal, Casa del Lago, Mexico City, Lugar a Dudas, Cali Colombia, and The Vincent Price Museum, Los Angeles, CA. He is the recipient of UCIRA and UC MEXUS awards.
-Moreno currently lives and works in San Antonio, TX.
+1983 San Antonio, Texas) received a BFA from CalArts and MFA from UC San Diego.
+He attended SOMA Summer in Mexico City in 2012.
+His work has been exhibited at Casa del Lago, Mexico City, Lugar a Dudas, Cali, Colombia, and the Vincent Price Art Museum, Los Angeles.
+His writings have been published by Onestar Press and Festina Publicaciones.
+He is the recipient of UCIRA and UC MEXUS awards.

 Resume (PDF)